arthurcipolari/Hackintosh-Big-Sur-X510UR-BQ166T/README.md

 - VoodooPS2Controller.kext

 ### :heavy_check_mark: Bluetooth
-Seems to be working, only had my mouse to test it and what my researchs brought is that G603 have some problems with bluetooth connection with macOS, works fine with usb dongle though.
+Working normally.
+Had some problems with my G603 Mouse but from what I could find is a long date problem with macOS for this specific mouse, works fine with dongle though.

 #### Relevant Kexts
 - IntelBluetoothInjector.kext